Jefferson Township Police Department

 information, including a signature, to the officer or employee who receives the

-and objectively investigated to a logical conclusion.
+objectively investigated to a logical conclusion.

-6. An officer/employee shall not attempt to resolve or discuss the merits of a report
+6. An officer/employee shall not attempt to resolve or discuss the merits of a

-or complaint.
+complaint.
 Only a supervisor is authorized to informally resolve a minor

 complaint that is based upon a misunderstanding of the law or accepted law